Skip to Main Content

 • Use parentheses to keep multi-word terms and phrases together.

-You will want to use a thesaurus to come up with synonyms (similar or related terms) for your keywords to get more results.
 In addition, use the database’s approved terms to ensure that you are getting the most accurate search results- in a database you will see these approved terms under Subject Headings.
 Use these subject heading terms to search for your topic.

 Databases are similar to search engines but primarily search scholarly journals, magazines and more.
 You can also begin your research using our Research Guides.
 These guides have been designed by Madonna University librarians and contain databases, journals, books, and websites that are relevant to a specific academic field.

-4) Evaluate Resources : Use lateral reading and the SIFT method to evaluate your resources.
+Step 4) Evaluate Resources : Use lateral reading and the SIFT method to evaluate your resources.
 You can also you the ACT UP method created created by Dawn Stahura in 2017.
 Check it out Here

 https://mikecaulfield.files.wordpress.com/2021/02/sift-infographic.png